Transitioning to Certified Organic

 This flowchart guides you through how to approach and time your transition to organic.
 View or download an electronic version here.

-This workbook uses a whole farm planning process to walk you through developing an organic management system, and ultimately an Organic System Plan that will prepare you to apply for certification.
-Download an electronic version of the workbook for free below or purchase a printed copy by phone or mail.
+This guide and workbook will walk you step-by-step through the transition process, explain the organic standards, and ultimately help you develop an Organic System Plan (OSP) that will prepare you to apply for certification.
+View or download an electronic version here.

 Ohio Ecological Food and Farm Association